merrimack-vm/UOSVM/README.md

   Some Scripts include warnings if you are getting attacked, for example.
 You will need to put .wav files with the correct name into your UOSteam/Sounds folder, so they can be played properly.
 If it still does not work, make sure it is a proper .wav file and not a different soundfile, that was renamed to .wav .

-  You can always test it by making a new macro and entering "playsound 'test.wav'", then hit play.
+  You can always test it by making a new macro and entering  playsound 'test.wav' , then hit play.

 # Other UOSteam Libraries: